Skip to content

 AI-Enhanced Fraud

 Fraudsters now use AI to clone voices (impersonating bank managers), generate convincing correspondence, and automate phishing at industrial scale.
 Spanish courts are applying existing fraud provisions (Arts.
-248-251 CP) to these new methods, but the technical complexity of proving the AI element creates significant defense opportunities.
+248-251 CP) to these new methods, but the technical complexity of proving the AI element creates significant defence opportunities.

 Digital Evidence and Attribution